 - live (v.)

-- Old English lifian (Anglian), libban (West Saxon) "to be, to live, have life; to experience," also "to supply oneself with food, to pass life (in some condition)," from Proto-Germanic *liben (cognates: Old Norse lifa "to live, remain," Old Frisian libba, German leben, Gothic liban "to live"), from PIE root *leip- "to remain, continue" (source also of Greek liparein "to persist, persevere;" see leave).
-Meaning "to make a residence, dwell" is from c.
-1200.
-Related: Lived; living.
+- Middle English, from Old English lifian (Anglian), libban (West Saxon) "to be, be alive, have life; continue in life; to experience," also "to supply oneself with food, procure a means of subsistence; pass life in a specified fashion," from Proto-Germanic *liben (source also of Old Norse lifa "to be left; to live; to live on," of fire, "to burn;" Old Frisian libba, German leben, Gothic liban "to live"), from PIE root *leip- "to remain, continue" (source also of Greek liparein "to persist, persevere;" see leave (v.)).

 - live (adj.)

 - 1540s, "having life, not dead," a shortening of alive (q.v.).
 From 1610s of fire, coal, etc., "burning, glowing;" 1640s of things, conditions, etc., "full of active power;" sense of "containing unspent energy or power" (live ammunition) is from 1799.
 Meaning "in-person, not recorded" (of performance) is first attested 1934.
 Live wire is attested from 1890, "circuit through which an electric current is flowing;" figurative sense of "active person" is from 1903.
 Jocular real live "genuine" is from 1887.
 The older adjective is lively.

 A GRIM RECORD -- The death harvest of the "live wire" and "third rail" goes right on.
 It is not governed by seasons nor, qualified by time.
 It is the ubiquitous epidemic of electricity, defiant of doctors and ruthless as fate. ["The Insurance Press," Aug.
 22, 1900]